fitforecommerce/prestacollege/README.md

 PrestaCollege lets you:

 * export and import database and file snapshots of shops which can be easily distributed to student's shops
-* create fake customers profiles for your shop
+* create fake data for your shop

+## Installation
+* 2019-07-21 [Video tutorial [DE]](https://www.youtube.com/watch?v=VhwDSjooOis) on how to import and export snapshots from PrestaCollege
+* 2019-06-27 [Video tutorial [DE]](https://www.youtube.com/watch?v=vp7TccnzkQ0) on how to install, import and export snapshots and Jamando shop data

 ## Todo
-- [ ] Add documentation

 ### Create Snapshots
 - [ ] Implement Snapshot process
   - [ ] Add a version check if the database scheme of an export matches the installed version
+  - [ ] Add an option to include/leave out specific tables
   - [X] Export relevant database tables
   - [X] Export relevant asset folders ('/img', '/modules') as zip
   - [X] Import database tables from .sql file